michaelruocco/wso2-test-containers/README.md

 You can use the test containers library to create a generic container that runs a docker image containing a [WSO2](https://wso2.com/) component (e.g. [WSO2 API Manager](http://wso2.com/api-management/)).
-Next you can create an instance of a Wso2StartupCheckLogConsumer and attached it to your container, finally in your @Before method in your unit test class you can call waitForStartMessageInLog.
+Next you can create an instance of a Wso2StartupCheckLogConsumer and attached it to your container, finally in your @Before method in your unit test class you can call waitForStartupMessageInLog.
 This method will block until a start message is shown in the log.

 ```